Tutorial 3

 # insert into the database

 Before committing the changes and closing the connection to the database, let us add another annotation job.
 For this second job, we shall assume that the analyst was using version 2 of the taxonomy and only annotated particularly clear or nice examples of the NARW upcall.
+(Note that we don't need to specify the "target" sounds for non-exhaustive jobs.)

 # collect all the data in a dict